littletoyrobots/EUCMonitoringRedux/Readme.md

 Set-XDCredentials -CustomerId "%Customer ID%" -SecureClientFile "C:\Monitoring\secureclient.csv" -ProfileType CloudApi -StoreAs "CloudAdmin"
 ```

-NOTE: **xdbrokerprimary/xdbrokerfailover** should be set as the Citrix Cloud Connector, the cloud connectors will proxy the connection directly to the Delivery Controller as they are not directly accessible.

-NOTE: xdbrokerprimary/xdbrokerfailover should be set as the Citrix Cloud Connector, the cloud connectors will proxy the connection directly to the Delivery Controller as they are not directly accessible.
+NOTE: **XdServerBrokers/XdDesktopBrokers** should be set as the Citrix Cloud Connector, the cloud connectors will proxy the connection directly to the Delivery Controller as they are not directly accessible.

 #### InfluxDB